EGE-Group-Concordia-University/geco/README.md

-# geco
+# GECO
-GECO the general communication library
+GECO The general communication library

 The GECO library is a a collection of C++ classes to facilitate the communication with IoT devices.
 It integrates a Tcl interpreter and provides a class for the construction of applications running GECO.